caiomadeira/llama2-psp/README.md

 # Llama2 PSP
 Inference Llama 2 in C on Playstation Portable (PSP) BY Caio Madeira.
-Based on inference of ytmytm to [Llama 2 for c64](https://github.com/ytmytm/llama2.c64).
+Based on the inference work by ytmytm for [Llama 2 for c64](https://github.com/ytmytm/llama2.c64).

 ![Running on PPSSPP](assets/1.png)

 ## CHANGELOG
 09/08/25 - Successfully executed on physical PSP hardware, but with some crash problems.
-03/08/25 - Funcionando apenas no PPSSPP.
+03/08/25 - Now working only on PPSSPP.
 Using [Tiny Stories 260k model](https://huggingface.co/karpathy/tinyllamas/tree/main/stories260K).
+---

-## Portando funções
+## Porting Functions
-O ponto central da adaptação é: atribuir o acesso ao hardware da REU por acesso aos ponteiros da RAM principal do PSP.
+The core of the adaptation is to map the REU hardware access to pointer access in the PSP's main RAM.

-### Tokenizer.cpp x tokenizer64.c
+### Tokenizer.cpp vs tokenizer64.c
-#### Arquitetura MIPS do PSP X x86 p/ PCs
+#### PSP's MIPS Architecture vs. x86 for PCs
-A CPU MIPS do PSP é litte-endian.
-O código original do c64 que escreve os dados binários (short e float) também escreve no formato little-endian (o byte menos significativo primeiro).
+The PSP's MIPS CPU is little-endian.
+The original C64 code that writes binary data (short and float) also writes in little-endian format (the least significant byte first).

-### Transformer.cpp x transformer64.c
+### Transformer.cpp vs transformer64.c
-A struct TransformerWeights64 usa typedef uint32_t REUPtr.
-Um REUPtr é um endereço absoluto de 32 bits na memória REU do commodore 64.

-No contexto do PSP, carrego o weights.psp inteiro em um único bloco de memória alocado com malloc.
-Logo, todos os campos do tipo REUPtr não serão endereços absolutos na memória externa e sim ponteiros float que apontam pra diferentes locais dentro desse grande bloco de memória.

-Posso manter o tipo REUPtr mas mudando o seu significado pra ser um offset a partir do inicio do meu bloco de memoria de pesos ou apenas mudar tudo pro float*.
+The `TransformerWeights64` struct uses `typedef uint32_t REUPtr`.
+An `REUPtr` is an absolute 32-bit address in the Commodore 64's REU memory.

+In the PSP's context, I load the entire `weights.psp` file into a single memory block allocated with `malloc`.
+Therefore, all fields of the `REUPtr` type will not be absolute addresses in external memory, but rather `float` pointers that point to different locations within this large memory block.

+I can either keep the `REUPtr` type but change its meaning to be an offset from the beginning of my weights memory block, or just change everything to `float*`.

-### nnet.cpp x nnet64.c
+### nnet.cpp vs nnet64.c
-Esse arquivo é "cérebro" da inferência.
-Ele contém as implementações dos algoritmos do Transformer, como a multiplicação de matrizes, normalização e a attention.
-A maior parte do trabalho computacional pesado ocorre aqui.
-No meu caso, removi as chamadas de REU_getf e REU_putf e substitui pelo acesso direto a memória do PSP.
+This file is the "brain" of the inference.
+It contains the implementations of the Transformer algorithms, such as matrix multiplication, normalization, and attention.
+Most of the heavy computational work occurs here.
+In my case, I removed the `REU_getf` and `REU_putf` calls and replaced them with direct memory access on the PSP.

-### math.c (da versão c64)
+### math.c (from the c64 version)
-Não precisamos.
-Usaremos o <math.h>.
+We don't need it.
+We will use `<math.h>`.

-### generate.cpp x generatec64.c
+### generate.cpp vs generatec64.c
-O generate é o loop principal que produz o texto, token por token.
-É um orquestrador do processo de geração de texto junto com o sampler64.c (ou sampler.cpp).
+`generate` is the main loop that produces the text, token by token.
+It orchestrates the text generation process along with `sampler64.c` (or `sampler.cpp`).